 Graduation requires:

-If a graduate's business plan needs major revisions: they graduate but Lumipad's alumni network checks back at 30/60/90 days to support the relaunch.
+If a graduate's business plan needs major revisions: they graduate but Lumipad's graduate community checks back at 30/60/90 days to support the relaunch.
 The drone and platform access are theirs regardless.

 Trainees move from "what is a drone" on Monday of Week 1 to "running a microenterprise" by Friday of Week 6.
 The pacing is intentional — heavy fundamentals up front so the build weeks (2–4) feel like applied learning, not new vocabulary every day.